Caribbean sailing holiday: The Windward Islands

-A true sailing adventure in the southern Caribbean as we sail through the spice-laden Windward Islands, with rainforests, volcanoes, coral reefs and tropical fish.
+A true sailing adventure in the southern Caribbean as we sail through the spice-laden Grenadines, with rainforests, volcanoes, coral reefs and tropical fish.

 This is the Caribbean of days gone by, with deep turquoise waters, hidden anchorages and tropical islands lined with white sand beaches and soaring green mountains.
 Sailing from St Lucia to the Grenadines, you'll be exploring little-known isles that are off the beaten track.
 Bequia and Mayreau in the Grenadines are magical stopovers, as are the open-air markets of exciting St. George’s.
 This truly is a part of the Caribbean that remains authentic and unspoiled.
 Throughout, you’ll be fully involved, getting top class training and constantly building your sailing skills and experience.